tomansley/SimpliListViews/README.md

 * <b>Total Row Color - </b>The color that the footer row should be displayed in.

 ## Actions
 Actions can be performed against a set of selected records in a list view.
 Actions can be specific to a type of object or available for all list views.
 Deleting a record is an example of an action that is available to all list views.
-Currently 2 actions have been implemented and made available in the app exchange package.
-Delete and Account Update.
+The following actions have been implemented and made available in the app exchange package.
+* Edit (single record)
+* Delete (multiple records)
+* Clone (single record)
+* New (single record)
+* Account Update (multiple records)

 ### Action Configuration
 All actions are configured for use by the application.
 Their configuration is held in the List View Actions table (simpli_lv__List_View_Action__c).
 The following described each field -